Kitchen Design and Remodeling with Budget In Mind

 Child Safety from Kitchen Appliances

-1. Cooktop and oven: Teach your child at an early age the meaning of “hot”, whether the stove is on or off.
+Teach your child at an early age the meaning of “hot”, whether the stove is on or off.
 Make sure that your child is not underfoot when you are working at a Cooktop, oven, or other appliance with hot foods or grease that might spill or spatter.
 Use a stove-top guard as a barricade.
 If your toddler can reach the controls, remove the knobs.
-If an accident happens in spite of all the precautions, immediately immerse the burned area in a stream of cold water until the pain subsides.
+Should an accident happens in spite of all the precautions, immediately immerse the burned area in a stream of cold water until the pain subsides.
 Never use ice as it may cause frostbite.
 Cover the burn loosely with a clean bandage and call your child’s doctor.

-3. Refrigerator: Some foods like wine, Picante sauce, and spoiled leftovers found in refrigerators can be toxic to children if taken in quantity.
+Some foods like wine, Picante sauce, and spoiled leftovers found in refrigerators can be toxic to children if taken in quantity.
 Install a refrigerator lock at the top of the door to prevent children from opening the refrigerator door.
 If you use refrigerator magnets, my tip would be to make sure they are too big to go into a small child’s mouth and that the magnet itself can’t come loose or it can be quite hazardous.

-4. Dishwasher: Kids just love to push buttons.
-Controls of a dishwasher are like some interesting game for them.
+Kids just love to push buttons.
+Controls of a dishwasher are like some interesting games for them.
 The easiest way to keep your child from playing with the dishwasher’s controls or its’ contents is to buy a dishwasher that is difficult for a child to operate and open.
 You may also consider locking the dishwasher door with an appliance fastener available where child safety supplies are sold.
 Always load knives and sharp objects pointing downward so they are not as hazardous when the door is open.
 Pour in dishwashing detergent just before you run the dishwasher.

 Our articles on this topic: